nhereveri/createDevSSL/README.md

 ![Working SSL certificate](screenshot.png)

 **Always review any shell executable code**.
-Also always evaluate the parameters used to create any SSL certificate.
+Also evaluate the parameters used to create any SSL certificate.
 However, this software does not generate certificates in a way that allows them to be used in public production.

 Whenever possible try to use the [Let’s Encrypt](https://letsencrypt.org) service that you can easily implement through [Certbot](https://certbot.eff.org).